julien-boudry/Condorcet/Docs/VotingMethods.md

 > **Methods alias available (for function call)**: "First-past-the-post voting", "First-past-the-post", "First Choice", "FirstChoice", "FPTP", "FPP", "SMP"

 ### Implementation Comments<!-- {docsify-ignore} -->
 In case of tie into the first rank.
 All non-commissioned candidates earn points, but only a fraction.
-But not 1 point, the result of this computation: 1/(candidate-in-rank).
+But not 1 point, the result of this computation: ```1 / (candidate-in-rank)```.

 For example: ```A = B > C```
 A/B earn each 0.5 points